Obsessions: what are they?

 Speak to a health professional if you notice your child has:

 - more severe obsessions and compulsions than their peers

-- obsessive thoughts and/or compulsive behaviour that upset them and stop them from enjoying life or that interfere with your family’s everyday activities
+- obsessive thoughts and/or compulsive behaviour that upsets them and stop them from enjoying life or that interferes with your family’s everyday activities

-- obsessive thoughts and/or compulsive behaviour that last for more than six months.
+- obsessive thoughts and/or compulsive behaviour that lasts for more than 6 months.

 How OCD affects children and families